 Teaching and Subject Expertise:

 I am a Senior Fellow of the Higher Education Academy.
+I am the module leader for the BA Hons Politics module, ‘Transport, Politics and Society’.
 Prior to my appointment as Faculty Director of Learning and Teaching, I was the Pathway Director for the MA in Education (Academic Practice), the module lead for the Pedagogic Research and Reflection module on the Postgraduate Certificate in Academic Practice (PGCAP) and I taught on a range of short courses delivered with Staff and Organisational Development.
 Before joining CCCU, I worked for five years as a Lecturer in Qualitative Research Methods at the University of Kent.

 I have taught subjects including:

 - Transport studies, including travel behaviour, travel behaviour change and the social impacts of transport;